Agentic AI Security Reference Architecture (AAI-S RA)

 Vendor-neutral control architecture.
 Unlike ZT4AI, the Azure RA, the AWS GenAI Lens, and the Google Cloud guidance, this RA specifies how to implement controls without mandating a particular hyperscaler.
 Reference implementations are labeled OSS / COTS / Std / Exploratory so organizations can substitute equivalent tools per plane.

 Agentic-throughout.
-Unlike MCRA (AI = security tool) and the AWS / Google guidance (agentic = a paragraph), all six planes are designed assuming autonomous multi-step agent loops — credential proxy in the identity plane, per-task sandboxing in the runtime plane, A2A v1.0 in the egress plane, Warrant-based delegation in the control plane, memory-poisoning defense in the data plane, and behavioral-drift detection in the observability plane.
+Unlike MCRA (AI = security tool) and the AWS / Google guidance (agentic = a paragraph), all six planes assume autonomous multi-step agent loops: credential proxy in the identity plane, per-task sandboxing in the runtime plane, A2A v1.0 in the egress plane, Warrant-based delegation in the control plane, memory-poisoning defense in the data plane, and behavioral-drift detection in the observability plane.

 MCP-specific surface.
-MCP received 30+ disclosed CVEs in Q1 2026 and is absent or underspecified in the five comparison frameworks above.
-The egress plane explicitly addresses MCP runtime authorization, tool fingerprinting, and rug-pull defense — controls not specified in any reviewed prior work.
+The MCP attack surface — with 30+ disclosed CVEs in Q1 2026 (see MCP CVEs Q1 2026) — is absent or underspecified across the comparison frameworks above.
+The egress plane addresses MCP runtime authorization, tool fingerprinting, and rug-pull defense, controls absent from all six comparison frameworks above.

 Tool supply chain.
 The data plane covers AI-BOM generation, skill / model registry signing, and supply-chain scanning.
 This surface is absent in the cloud-specific guides and only named (not addressed) in MAESTRO’s Agent Frameworks layer.